 Our last day of climbing before we hit the Med!

-Before our final major climb of the week, the Col de Jau, we ride through the spectacular Gorges de St. Georges which to be honest will be something that you’ll never forget.
+After lunch and before our final major climb of the week, the Cat 1 Col de Jau (1513m), we ride through the spectacular Gorges de St. Georges which to be honest will be something that you’ll never forget.

 The Col de Jau was first used in the Tour in 1976 and the first man over the climb that day was Raymond Delisle who went on to win the stage and take the Yellow Jersey for the next 2 days.
 He went on to finish 4th that year but is more noted for his exploits in 1969 for being the only Frenchman to win on 14th July whilst wearing the jersey of French National Champion.